 The Proposed Project will convey runoff to a new on-site state-of-the-art storm water system and eliminate the current site condition under which storm water runoff is discharged untreated directly to the surrounding neighborhoods.
-The f.
-The Comprehensive Plan

-Proposed Project will provide a net reduction in the peak rates of storm water runoff and will result in reduced water quality impacts to the Town and Village stormwater systems.
+The Proposed Project will provide a net reduction in the peak rates of storm water runoff and will result in reduced water quality impacts to the Town and Village stormwater systems.